lassik/emacs-format-all-the-code/README.md

 [GitHub issues][github-issues] are preferred.
 Email is also ok.

 Feature requests are welcome.
-If you are interested in doing anything beyong just adding new formatters in the current framework, please discuss in issues before writing code, since there are big unresolved questions about where the project should go from here.
+If you are interested in doing anything beyond adding new formatters in the current framework, please discuss in issues before writing code.

 Roadmap
 -------